abhishekghoshh/linux-helper/linux-commands.md

 # Output value of $NAME variable
 echo $NAME

+# Create a new variable
+VARIABLE_NAME= value

+# Remove a variable
+unset

 # Set $NAME to value, to set value of an environment variable
 export NAME=value